Chart Color Schemes

 Old Bar has a typical household mix, with a fairly typical median household size

-Family households account for 66.4% of all households, including 21.1% that are couples with children, 32.4% that are couples without children, and 12.5% that are single parent families.
-Non-family households make up the remaining 33.6%, with lone person households at 29.8% and group households comprising 3.4% of the total.
-The median household size is 2.3 people, which matches the average for the Rest of NSW.
+Family households account for 66.4% of all households, including 21.1% couples with children, 32.4% couples without children, and 12.5% single parent families.
+Non-family households make up the remaining 33.6%, consisting of 29.8% lone person households and 3.4% group households.
+The median household size is 2.3 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households